 Processing Error

-If a DFDL schema contains no Schema Definition Errors, then there is the additional possibility of a processing error when processing data using a DFDL schema.
-A processing error occurs when parsing if the data does not conform to the format described by the schema, that is to say, the data is not well-formed relative to the schema.
-A processing error occurs when unparsing when the incoming Infoset does not conform to the logical structure described by the schema.
+If a DFDL schema contains no Schema Definition Errors, then there is the additional possibility of a Processing Error when processing data using a DFDL schema.
+A Processing Error occurs when parsing if the data does not conform to the format described by the schema, that is to say, the data is not well-formed relative to the schema.
+A Processing Error occurs when unparsing when the incoming Infoset does not conform to the logical structure described by the schema.

-Processing errors interact with the schema’s points of uncertainty.
-A point of uncertainty occurs in the data stream when there is more than one schema component that can describe the data format at that point.
-Points of uncertainty arise from the schema’s use of xs:choice model groups, optional and array elements with varying numbers of occurrences, unordered sequences, and sequences with floating elements.When a DFDL parser encounters a processing error, then that error is said to be suppressed by a point of uncertainty if there is another schema component that can be selected by the parsing algorithm which subsequently parses successfully.
-The details of the DFDL parsing algorithm are described in Section 9.4.
+Processing Errors interact with the schema’s points of uncertainty.
+When a DFDL parser encounters a Processing Error, then that error is said to be suppressed by a point of uncertainty if there is another schema component that can be selected by the parsing algorithm.
+The details of the DFDL parsing algorithm are described in Section 9.3.

-Processing errors MUST be able to be suppressed by a point of uncertainty.
-See section 9.4.3.
+Processing Errors MUST be able to be suppressed by a point of uncertainty.
+See Section 9.3.3.

-Note that unlike processing errors, Schema Definition Errors cannot be suppressed by points of uncertainty when parsing data.
+Note that unlike Processing Errors, Schema Definition Errors cannot be suppressed by points of uncertainty when parsing data.
 That is, a Schema Definition Error is fatal.
 It does not trigger search or backtracking to find alternative ways to parse the data.

-Exceptions that occur in the evaluation of the DFDL expression language are processing errors.

-Non-conformance with the XSD minOccurs or XSD maxOccurs constraints is either a processing error or only a validation error depending on the settings of certain DFDL properties (see section 16 below)

 Recoverable Error

 This error type is used with the dfdl:assert annotation when parsing to permit the checking of physical format constraints without terminating a parse.
 For example, some formats will have redundancy by having known lengths, as well as delimiters.
-A recoverable error can be issued, using an assert to check a physical length constraint when property lengthKind is 'delimited'.
+A Recoverable Error can be issued, using an assert to check a physical length constraint when property lengthKind is 'delimited'.

-Recoverable errors are independent of validation, and when resolving points of uncertainty, recoverable errors are ignored.
+Recoverable Errors are independent of validation, and when resolving points of uncertainty, Recoverable Errors are ignored.

 DFDL Data Syntax Grammar